NathanCheshire/wavy-portfolio/README.md

 # Portfolio

-This is my old portfolio static website. i am currently redesigning my portfolio in a more maintainable and scsalable way using React and MUI.
+This is my old portfolio static website.
+I have redesigned my portfolio in a more maintainable and scalable way using React and MUI.
+This is now viewable at [this link](https://nathancheshire.com).

-I wrote this site using raw HTML and CSS with minimal javascript use over the weekend of 7/16.
+I wrote this site using raw HTML and CSS with minimal javascript use over the weekend of 7/16/22.

 Hopefully you can learn more about me and the skills I possess through this website as well as find something we have in common aside from a love for software/computers.